Have you ever heard engineers say, "that doesn't sound right; something's broken," based on how a piece of equipment sounds?

 How does predictive maintenance work?

-Predictive maintenance is a maintenance strategy that leverages combinations of condition-monitoring devices, hardware, and software to predict failures effectively and plan maintenance tasks before breakdown.
+Predictive maintenance leverages combinations of condition-monitoring devices, hardware, and software to predict failures effectively and plan maintenance tasks before breakdown.

 For instance, say the manufacturing guidelines recommend an oil change for your chiller after every 3000 operational hours.